 - 1. The judge hired must be from the ISHSA approved judges list, approved by the executive committee, or hold a national judging card.
 The hiring of the judge is the responsibility of the member organization. - 2.
-The show management is responsible for mailing each of the judges on the ISHSA's approved judges list a copy of the current ISHSA rule book.
-It is the judge's responsibility to bring the rule book to events where he/she is officiating.
-If show management hires a nationally carded judge that is not on the ISHSA's approved judges list, it is show management's responsibility to mail the judge a copy of the current ISHSA rule book.
+The show management is responsible for mailing each of the judges on the ISHSA's link to its online location.
+It is the judge's responsibility to bring the rule book (physically or online) to events where he/she is officiating.
+If show management hires a nationally carded judge that is not on the ISHSA's approved judges list, it is show management's responsibility to mail the judge a copy of the current ISHSA rule book or supply the online link to the current ISHSA rule book.
 This must be done at least two (2) weeks prior to the show at which he/she will be officiating. - 3.
-Upon the judge's arrival, it is the responsibility of the show manager to brief the judge on special classes or any changes in the show.
+Upon the judge's arrival, it is the responsibility of the show manager to brief the judge on special classes, any changes in the show, and give the judge a copy (physical or digital) of the class gait calls section of the ISHSA rule book.